Arlivs/Second-practice/README.md

-# First-practice
+# Second ever practice
-First practice in site layout /
+Second* practice in site layout /
 Used Scss and adaptive layout